ava-labs/precompile-evm/docs/releasing/README.md

     compatibility.json has precompile-evm version v0.4.0 stated as compatible with RPC chain VM protocol version 0 but AvalancheGo protocol version is 39
     ```

     This message can help you figure out what the correct RPC chain VM protocol version (here `39`) has to be in compatibility.json for your current release.
+Alternatively, you can refer to the [Avalanchego repository `version/compatibility.json` file](https://github.com/ava-labs/avalanchego/blob/main/version/compatibility.json) to find the RPC chain VM protocol version matching the AvalancheGo version we use here.
 1. Specify the AvalancheGo compatibility in the [README.md relevant section](../../README.md#avalanchego-compatibility).
 For example we would add:

     ```text